 It is easy to spend half a day here with the family going to pop-ups then grabbing a bite to eat.

-Recent cartoon character pop-ups in 2025 have included Snoopy, Studio Ghibli, Chiikawa, Spongebob Squarepants and more (the pop-ups change regularly so you never know what to expect).
+Recent cartoon character pop-ups have included Snoopy, Studio Ghibli, Chiikawa, Spongebob Squarepants and more (the pop-ups change regularly so you never know what to expect).

 A former wine factory, Huashan 1914 Creative Park in Taipei’s Zhongzheng district, is also rather distinctive, with red brick buildings and warehouses all transformed into thriving business, a reminder of the previous industrial use.